miRTop/mirGFF3/definition.md

 **Description**

+Lines beginning with '##' are directives (sometimes called pragmas or meta-data) and provide meta-information about the document as a whole.
+Blank lines should be ignored by parsers and lines beginning with a single '#' are used for human-readable comments and can be ignored by parsers

+In addition, the following characters have reserved meanings in column 9 and must be escaped when used in other contexts:

+; semicolon (%3B)
+= equals (%3D)
+& ampersand (%26)
+, comma (%2C)

 Please add description for each columns/attribute (R:required, O:optional)

+## Header
 * header:
   * (R) small RNA GFF version `## VERSION: 1.0`
   * (R) database: `##source-ontology` using FAIRSharing.org: